 Mueller, C., Miller, S., Schwartz, D., Kovacevich, D., & McClave, S. (Eds).
 (2012).
 The A.S.P.E.N.
 Adult Nutrition Support Core Curriculum (2nd ed.).
 Silver Spring, MD: American Society for Parenteral and Enteral Nutrition.

-Healthy Eating After Burn Injury was developed by Megan Nordlund MS, RD, CD, Clinical Dietitian and Nicole S Gibran MD, FACS, UW Medicine Regional Burn Center, Harborview Medical Center, Seattle, WA in collaboration with the Model Systems Knowledge Translation Center.
+Healthy Eating After Burn Injury for Adults was developed by Megan Nordlund MS, RD, CD, clinical dietitian, and Nicole S Gibran MD, FACS, UW Medicine Regional Burn Center, Harborview Medical Center, Seattle, Washington, in collaboration with the Model Systems Knowledge Translation Center (MSKTC).
+It was reviewed and updated by Megan Fobar, MS, RD, CNSC, Haig Yenikomshian, MD, Elizabeth Flores, BA, and Elizabeth Mojarro-Huang, BA, in collaboration with the MSKTC (2023).

 Source: Our health information content is based on research evidence and/or professional consensus and has been reviewed and approved by an editorial team of experts from the Burn Injury Model Systems.

 Disclaimer: This information is not meant to replace the advice of a medical professional.
-You should consult your health care provider regarding speci?c medical concerns or treatment.
-The contents of this fact sheet were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0012).
-The contents of this fact sheet do not necessarily represent the policy of the U.S. Department of Health and Human Services, and you should not assume endorsement by the federal government.
+You should consult your health care provider regarding specific medical concerns or treatment.
+The contents of this factsheet were originally developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR; grant number 90DP0012) and were updated under an NIDILRR grant (90DPKT0009).
+NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
+The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the federal government.